 If you are an experienced user of AutoCAD®, you probably know about dynamic blocks.
 Dynamic block is a versatile and adaptable function that is widely used in both AEC and the manufacturing industries.
 With dynamic blocks, users can handle complex drawings in a more efficient way.
-And we are excited to tell you that in ZWCAD 2024, we have developed our own version of dynamic blocks called Flexiblock.
+And we are excited to tell you that in ZWCAD 2024, one of the best AutoCAD alternatives, we have developed our own version of dynamic blocks called Flexiblock.

 What is Flexiblock?